-Austraclear has wideranging powers to sanction its participants in order to preserve the integrity of the SSF.
+Austraclear has wide-ranging powers to sanction its participants in order to preserve the integrity of the SSF.
 Austraclear may suspend or terminate a participant's authority to settle transactions in the event of a default, or in the event of a breach of the Regulations and Procedures that may have an adverse effect on the SSF.
 The action taken in the event of a breach will depend on a number of factors, including the participant's history of compliance and whether the breach implies negligence, incompetence or dishonesty.
 Where a breach has been identified and the participant has taken appropriate steps to rectify it, Austraclear will typically continue to monitor the participant closely for a period of time.
-Breaches are also referred to ASIC and, in most cases, are investigated by the Executive Office of ASX Compliance.
-Disciplinary action relating to rule breaches is brought before the ASX Compliance Officer.
+Breaches are also referred to ASIC and, in most cases, are investigated by ASX Compliance for formal disciplinary action.